gofynd/fdk-client-swift/documentation/application/THEME.md

-Retrieve detailed information for a specific page within the theme.
+Use this API to retrieve a page of a theme.

 *Returned Response:*